Home

 WHERE Expression BETWEEN Start AND End

 The Expression placeholder is usually the name of the column whose values you want to examine.
-The Start factor is the starting value of the range to consider.
-The End factor is the highest value to consider in the range.
+Start is the starting value of the range to consider.
+End is the highest value to consider in the range.
 After this condition is executed, it produces the list of values between Start and End.

 GO